bcornelis/CarND-Behavioral-Cloning-P3/writeup_template.md

 * early stopping to make sure not to coninue fitting when already overfitting
 * csv logger to log output for all epochs to files to allow for later processing

 Querying those files showed the chosen model as being the best (which offcourse, as seen from the low training parameters, can be questioned).
-But when I used the model trained to find the 'optimal' one, it already showed some interesting drigving bevaviour, as you can see [here](./report_images/trained_validation.mp4)
+But when I used the model trained to find the 'optimal' one, it already showed some interesting drigving bevaviour, as you can see [here](./report_images/trained_validation.mp4).
+The model is included [here](./report_images/trained_validation.hdf5)

 ####2.
 Final Model Architecture